 Collectors aren’t easily dissuaded, as this year’s numerous high-profile auctions can attest.
 Economic crisis or not, these individuals are invariably going to pull out all the stops when it comes to acquiring the rare and unique item they covet.

 And, with October approaching, the attention of the auctioning world is quickly shifting to the 1794 “Flowing Hair” silver dollar.
 In 2013, private collector and auctioneer Bruce Morelan acquired the coin for $10,016,875, making it the world’s most valuable numismatics coin by a significant margin.

 The coin’s exceptional value comes from its mintage and the history that surrounds it.
 The Lady Liberty coin is one of 1,758 silver dollars that were minted in a single day in October 1794.
 That only 140 or so remain in circulation already gives the coin tremendous value, but the high price stems from the belief that this particular coin was the first to be struck during the mintage.
 Its silver plug and a 66 grade on a 0-to-70 scale has driven many experts to label it as the first U.S. silver dollar.

 “This is a dream coin—a priceless artifact that I have been proud to own, and I’m very sorry to see it go,” said Morelan of the legendary coin.
 “It’s time to move on to other challenges, and I hope that the new owner of the coin treasures it just as much as I have.”

 Coins from this line always attract high bids, as was shown when another 1794 Flowing Hair silver dollar was sold for $4,993,750 in 2015.
-With the iconic status of Morelan’s coin, experts are certain that the upcoming sale could result in a figure higher than the historic amount set in 2013.2020, ccn, ecb, elko daily, european central bank, flowing hair, robb report
+With the iconic status of Morelan’s coin, experts are certain that the upcoming sale could result in a figure higher than the historic amount set in 2013.2020, ccn, ecb, elko daily, european central bank, Featured, flowing hair, robb report